NataliaCzeladka/come-code-with-me/TESTING.md

 ## Unfixed Bugs

-All blog posts were initially displayed as one large block of text, even though spaces between paragraphs were added during typing.
+- All blog posts were initially displayed as one large block of text, even though spaces between paragraphs were added during typing.
 While I can use HTML `<br>` tags to separate them, I wanted a simpler solution.
 Initially, I believed adding the `.post-body {white-space: pre-line;}` CSS rule would resolve the issue.
 However, I observed that it introduces a blank line before the first paragraph, which I find unappealing.
-Although I've left it as is for now, I'm eager to discover a method to display the blog post content with the original formatting applied during typing.
+Although I've left it as it is for now, I'm eager to discover a method to display the blog post content with the original formatting applied during typing.

 ![error1](documentation/error1.png)

+- Blog posts are not displaying in descending order correctly because the date is stored in string format.